 Sediment transport has been effectively blocked by the Cape Cod Canal which acts as a littoral cell boundary.
 A littoral cell is a section of coastline that contains sediment sources and transport paths.
 There is typically minimal sediment exchange with other cells.
 Whatever material was historically transported eastward is now being impounded at the jetty or transported offshore.
 Town Neck Beach and the entrance to Sandwich Harbor have been eroding rapidly, at least in part due to the lack of sediment supply.

-Shannon Hulst: Shannon Hulst, CFM: Shannon Hulst is the Floodplain Specialist and Community Rating System Coordinator for Barnstable County through the Cape Cod Cooperative Extension.
+Shannon Hulst, CFM: Shannon is the Floodplain Specialist and Community Rating System (CRS) Coordinator for Barnstable County through the Cape Cod Cooperative Extension and Woods Hole Oceanographic Institution Sea Grant.
 She is a Certified Floodplain Manager® with a Master’s degree in Marine Affairs from the University of Rhode Island.
-With a strong background in climate change issues related to flooding, she has worked in floodplain management since 2012, specializing in the National Flood Insurance Program and Community Rating System.
-Shannon is recognized nationally for her work with the Community Rating System.
+Shannon has worked in floodplain management since 2012, specializing in the National Flood Insurance Program and CRS.
+She has received two national awards for her work with the CRS.
 Prior to joining Cape Cod Cooperative Extension, Shannon worked for a non-profit in Norfolk, VA called Wetlands Watch.
 She is originally from Maine.

 Shelly McComb: Shelly is the Coastal Resilience Specialist for Barnstable County through Cape Cod Cooperative Extension and Woods Hole Sea Grant.
 She has a Master’s degree in Environmental and Sustainability Studies from the College of Charleston, where she worked with municipal resource managers on sea level rise policy and with the South Carolina Sea Grant Consortium’s Clean Marina Program.
 Prior to joining Cape Cod Cooperative Extension, Shelly worked in Raleigh, North Carolina as a Program Manager for climate resilience planning in at-risk communities across the Carolinas.
 She is originally from South Carolina.